lwanger/cooked_input/docs/quick_start.rst

 More Convenience Functions:
 ---------------------------

-`Cooked_input` provides the following convenience functions:
+`Cooked_input` provides several more convenience functions for getting different input types:

     +----------------+-------------------------------+